top of page

 anypoint.platform.gatekeeper=disabled

-ℹ️ Note The last property, anypoint.platform.gatekeeper has to be added for the JAR version 2.0.0.
+ℹ️ Note The last property, anypoint.platform.gatekeeper has to be added for the JAR version 2.0.0 and newer.
 You can skip it if you're using the 1.0.0 version.

 properties tab preview showing the text view with 4 properties from salesforce